aowais2/elmanRNN/README.md

 # elmanRNN
-Prediction of trajectories using a simple one hidden layer Elman Network
+Prediction of trajectories using a simple one hidden layer Elman Network using only numpy.

 One file contains the trajectory and the idea is to have another variable that is just one time step further than the original trajectory, get predicted.